chamesh2019/Hecate/README.md

 # Hecate Keystone

 A lightweight secrets manager client for JavaScript projects.
-Hecate Keystone provides a simple interface to securely fetch and manage secrets from your Hecate secrets management service.
+Hecate Keystone provides a simple interface to securely fetch and manage secrets from your Hecate secrets management service with AES encryption.

 ## Features

-- 🔐 Secure secret retrieval from Hecate API
+- 🔐 Secure secret retrieval from Hecate API with AES decryption
 - 🚀 Simple and intuitive API
 - 🔑 Flexible authentication (environment variables or constructor)
 - 📦 ES Module support
 - ⚡ Built with async/await
 - 🧪 Fully tested
+- 🔒 End-to-end encryption with user-provided keys

 ## Installation